-Information security policies are essential for tackling organisations’ biggest weakness: their employees.
+Information security policies and procedures are essential for tackling organisations’ biggest weakness: their employees.

 Everything an organisation does to stay secure, from implementing technological defences to physical barriers, is reliant on people using them properly.
 It only takes one employee opening a phishing email or letting a crook into the premises for you to suffer a data breach.

-Information security policies are designed to mitigate that risk by helping staff understand their data protection obligations in various scenarios.
+Information security policies are designed to mitigate that risk by explaining to employees their data protection obligations.

 Organisations can have as many policies as they like, covering anything that’s relevant to their business processes.
 But to help you get started, here are five policies that every organisation must have.